Josh-Money/ECM2434-Group-Software-Project/README.md

 ## Gamification of Sustainabilty on Campus

-A web app which uses gamification to promote sustainability on campus for students/staff at the University of Exeter<br>
+A web app which uses gamification to promote sustainability on campus for students/staff at the University of Exeter.

 Welcome to our web app, an application designed to help users explore the campus and become sustainable students.
 Our app offers an engaging, gamified experience that inspires users to explore the campus while learning about sustainable living and ways to positively impact the environment.